SuleimanFarah/sunpy/GSoC:-Student-Application-Template.md

 * Short bio / overview of your background

-* How can we contact you (email, GitHub username, etc.)?
+* How can we contact you (email, GitHub username, etc)?

     This information will help us associate all of your various usernames with you.
   * Email